filipskrabak/protocol-designer/README.md

 # Protocol Designer

 ## Description
 This tool allows you to visually design network protocol headers or whole protocol stacks with encapsulation.
 It supports export to SVG and P4.
+Demo of this application is available at [protocol-designer.app](https://protocol-designer.app)

 ![app_protocoledit(1)](https://github.com/filipskrabak/protocol-designer/assets/51746069/882aab3c-1d41-4f7f-b5b3-f85f842f40a9)